The Children (Performance and Activities) (England) Regulations 2014

 Download the guide for chaperones and performance licence holders (PDF, 1.24MB)

-Application for approval as chaperone (matron)
+Application for approval as chaperone

 To apply to become a chaperone you will need to:

-• complete the application form
+- complete the online application form

-• attend an interview with the Child Employment and Entertainment Officer
+- attend an interview with the Child Employment and Entertainment Officer

 The Child Employment and Entertainment Officer will need to undertake a number of checks, which include:

-• an Enhanced DBS Check (formally known as a Criminal Records Bureau Check)
+- an Enhanced DBS Check (formally known as a Criminal Records Bureau Check)

-• Social Care checks
+- Social Care checks

-Please note you will not be approved as a Chaperone until the course has been completed.
+Please note you will not be approved as a chaperone until the course has been completed.

-Prior to the interview it is recommended that you read 'A Guide for Chaperones and Performance Licence Holders' document above.
+Prior to the interview it is recommended that you read 'A Guide for Chaperones and Performance Licence Holders.
 You will need to be familiar with the content of the guide, as it gives you information on the law relating to your role as chaperone and the treatment of children in your care.
 Your knowledge of the role of chaperone will form the basis of your interview.

-Download and complete the form (PDF, 268KB)
+- complete the online form